MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 <b>Reference</b>

-The Windows touch keyboard (used by tablets) is not available in the preboot environment where BitLocker requires additional information, such as a PIN or password.
+The Windows touch keyboard (used by tablets) is not available in the pre-boot environment where BitLocker requires additional information, such as a PIN or password.

-It is recommended that administrators enable this policy only for devices that are verified to have an alternative means of preboot input, such as attaching a USB keyboard.
+It is recommended that administrators enable this policy only for devices that are verified to have an alternative means of pre-boot input, such as attaching a USB keyboard.

 When the Windows Recovery Environment is not enabled and this policy is not enabled, you cannot turn on BitLocker on a device that uses the Windows touch keyboard.